 -

 - Example: If you are designing a new electronic device, consult with a materials engineer to select the most suitable semiconductor material and optimize the device's performance.
-Their expertise can ensure that the device meets its specifications and operates reliably.
+Their expertise can confirm that the device meets its specifications and operates reliably.

 FAQ